JakeVigeant12/Cell-Society/doc/DESIGN_PLAN.md

 ## User Interface

-Here is our amazing UI:
+Here is the design plan of our UI:
+We have a information panel displaying essential information about the simulation, buttons controlling the program, and an area for displaying the grid of cells.

 ![UI Design](images/UI_Setup.png "Our UI design")